-- 1. Member States shall ensure that the data elements listed in Section 2, Parts I, II and IV of the Annex are available and up-to-date in their national vehicle registers. - 2.
-Member States shall retain the data elements referred to in Section 2, Part IV and, when available, Section 2, Part V of the Annex, in the national vehicle registers for at least 6 months after any modification of the ownership or use of the vehicle in question.
+- 1. Member States shall ensure that the data elements listed in Section 2, Parts I, II and IV of the Annex, when are available and up-to-date in their national vehicle registers are up-to-date. - 2.
+Member States shall retain the data elements referred to in Section 2, Part IV and V of the Annex, when available, Section 2, Part V of the Annex, in the national vehicle registry for at least 6 12 months after any modification of the ownership or use of the vehicle in question.